Centella Asiatica whose common name is Gotu Kola has been used for ages by traditional healers and Ayurveda practitioners due to Gotu Kola’s benefits.

 What is Gotu Kola?

 Gotu Kola a medicinal plant is found in abundance in Meghalaya and in most of the Northeastern states of India.
 Gotu Kola also well known as Centella Asiatica, is a perennial herbaceous plant which occurs throughout the year.
 It a moisture-loving creeping herb and found mainly in the wasteland, roadsides, grasslands, fallows, streamside, and open forest canopy.
 Gotu Kola thrives in tropical and sub-tropical climate.
 It is widely distributed in India, and it can grow even up to an altitude of 6000 ft.

 Gotu Kola is used as a salad.
 The leaves along with their stems are eaten raw in Northeast India.
 They are also cut to small pieces and mixed with other vegetable and consumed fresh.

-The leaves of Centella Asiatica are commonly used for treating stomach problem like stomach ache, diarrhoea, acidity, and so on.
+The leaves of Centella Asiatica uses are commonly for treating stomach problem like stomach ache, diarrhea, acidity, and so on.
 The juice of the leave is the key ingredient in medical preparation.
 It is used as a popular remedy in combating hair loss and reduce baldness, insomnia, asthma, bronchitis, fever, etc.

 The locals of Meghalaya call Gotu Kola - “Ka Dawai Bah”, or Power Medicine, this gives us an excellent idea of the tremendous health benefits that it offers.
-We'll look at eight of them here.
+We'll look at eight Gotu Kola benefits here.

 There are many health issues related to nervous disorder; such as Parkinson's disease that affects the central nervous system; Carpel tunnel syndrome, which causes numbness in the arms, paralysis, Bell's palsy, cerebral palsy, epilepsy, to name a few.
 These illnesses are related to the nervous system and can cause health complications.